DilanCF/ENEE447-notes/lecture notes/Lecture13.md

 ![alt text](img/Lecture13/image-26.png)

-Arrow from rescource to process means that the resource has been allocated to the corresponding process
+Arrow from resource to process means that the resource has been allocated to the corresponding process

 The other way around means that process is waiting for resource